-Section 2 Commission authorizes the President/CEO, or designee, and Commission Counsel to prepare and negotiate the Amendment with the Contractor in the amounts and for the terms consistent with the December 7, 2022 staff report and scope of services referenced therein.

-Section 3 The form of the Amendment with the Contractor shall be substantially similar to the form of the standard Professional Services Agreement, subject to minor, non-substantive revisions as reviewed and approved by the President/CEO or designee and Commission Counsel.
-The approval by the President/CEO, or designee, of the Amendment shall be conclusively evidenced by the execution of such Amendment by the Commission Chair and delivery thereof to the Commission Clerk.

-Section 4 Commission hereby approves the Amendment with Contractor for the terms and in the amounts as specified in the December 7, 2022 staff report for this Agenda Item.

-Section 5 The Commission Chair and the Clerk of the Commission are hereby authorized to execute and attest, respectively, the Amendment on behalf of the Commission.

-Section 6 A copy of the Amendment when executed by the Commission Chair and attested by the Clerk of the Commission shall be appended hereto as a part of Exhibit A to this Resolution.
+- Section 2 Commission authorizes the President/CEO, or designee, and Commission Counsel to prepare and negotiate the Amendment with the Contractor in the amounts and for the terms consistent with the December 7, 2022 staff report and scope of services referenced therein. - Section 3 The form of the Amendment with the Contractor shall be substantially similar to the form of the standard Professional Services Agreement, subject to minor, non-substantive revisions as reviewed and approved by the President/CEO or designee and Commission Counsel.
+The approval by the President/CEO, or designee, of the Amendment shall be conclusively evidenced by the execution of such Amendment by the Commission Chair and delivery thereof to the Commission Clerk. - Section 4 Commission hereby approves the Amendment with Contractor for the terms and in the amounts as specified in the December 7, 2022 staff report for this Agenda Item. - Section 5 The Commission Chair and the Clerk of the Commission are hereby authorized to execute and attest, respectively, the Amendment on behalf of the Commission. - Section 6 A copy of the Amendment when executed by the Commission Chair and attested by the Clerk of the Commission shall be appended hereto as a part of Exhibit A to this Resolution.
 Exhibit A is hereby fully incorporated as a part of this Resolution by this reference and made a part hereof.
-The final executed Amendment shall be placed on file in the office of the Clerk of the Commission.

-Section 7 In addition to the authorization of Section 2 above, the President/CEO, or designee, is hereby authorized, on behalf of the Commission, (i) to sign all documents necessary and appropriate to carry out and implement the Agreement(s), including any amendments; (ii) to cause the issuance of warrants; (iii) to administer the Commission's obligations, responsibilities, and duties to be performed under such Amendment(s); and (iv) during the term thereof to provide waivers, administrative interpretations, and minor modifications of the provisions of such Amendment(s) in the furtherance thereof.

-Section 8 The Clerk of the Commission shall certify to the adoption of this Resolution.
+The final executed Amendment shall be placed on file in the office of the Clerk of the Commission. - Section 7 In addition to the authorization of Section 2 above, the President/CEO, or designee, is hereby authorized, on behalf of the Commission, (i) to sign all documents necessary and appropriate to carry out and implement the Agreement(s), including any amendments; (ii) to cause the issuance of warrants; (iii) to administer the Commission's obligations, responsibilities, and duties to be performed under such Amendment(s); and (iv) during the term thereof to provide waivers, administrative interpretations, and minor modifications of the provisions of such Amendment(s) in the furtherance thereof. - Section 8 The Clerk of the Commission shall certify to the adoption of this Resolution.

-The foregoing resolution was passed and adopted by the following vote of the Children and Families Commission of Orange County on December 7, 2022 to wit:
+passed and adopted by the following vote of the Children and nty on December 7, 2022 to wit:

 AYES Commissioners:

 NOES Commissioner(s):

 EXCUSED Commissioner(s):

 ABSTAINED Commissioner(s):

 CHAIR

+STATE OF CA LIFORNIA)

+COUNTY OF ORANGE)

-I, ROBIN STIELER, Clerk of the Commission of Orange County, California, hereby certify that a copy of this document has been delivered to the Chair of the Commission and that the above and foregoing Resolution was duly and regularly adopted by the Children and Families Commission of Orange County.
+that a copy of th nis document has bee of the Commission of Orange County, California, hereby certify delivered to the Chair of the Commission and that the above and regularly adopted by the Children and Families Commission of

+IN WI TNESS WHEREOF I have hereto set my hand and seal.

 ROBIN STIELER Clerk of the Commission, Children and Families Commission of Orange County, County of Orange, State of California

-Resolution No: \\-22-C&FC
+Resolution No: 22-C&FC

+Agenda Date: December 7, 2022

+Item No

-I certify that the foregoing is a true and correct copy of the Resolution adopted by the
+I certify that the foregoing is a true and correct copy of the Resolution adopted by the ROBIN STIELER, Clerk of the Commission

-By:\\\
+By:

+Deputy